 When using for an extended period or with larger amounts, the pulp can sometimes leak

 Our second Breville juicer on this list comes in the form of the more powerful and more expensive Juice Fountain Elite.
-The 1000-watt motor works brilliantly on tough veggies and uses ultra-sharp, high-quality titanium cutting blades to thoroughly decimate produce before using a centrifugal action to create super-dry pulp and extremely high yield of juice.
+The 1000-watt motor works brilliantly on tough veggies and uses ultra-sharp, titanium cutting blades to thoroughly decimate produce before using a centrifugal action to create super-dry pulp and extremely high yield of juice.

-There are over 40,000 pores used in this machine to help guide your juice to the large capacity juice container, while pulp is automatically filtered to the pulp container for an easier clean-up operation, post-use.
+There are over 40,000 pores used in this machine to help guide your juice to the large capacity juice container, while the pulp is automatically filtered to the pulp container for an easier clean-up operation, post-use.

 - Weight17.2 pounds